attilasomogyi/styles/CONTRIBUTING.md

 ## Code of conduct

-Help the Project keep vale custom styles open and inclusive.
+Help the Project keep it open and inclusive.
 Please read and follow [Code of conduct][coc] of the Project.

 ## Question or problem